MikeEbbe/euroscorer/README.md

 8. `npm run build`

-In V2 this release strategy will be automated using a continuous delivery pipeline.
+In V2 this release strategy is being automated using a continuous delivery pipeline.